Fewer new COVID cases reported in Virginia Wednesday than Tuesday

 COVID-19 map tracks current hot spots

-Since the pandemic began, 13,134,925 PCR (polymerase chain reaction) tests have been conducted in Virginia as of Wednesday, with a 3.2% positivity rate from tests over the last week, the same number reported Tuesday for the previous seven days.
+Since the pandemic began, 13,212,611 PCR (polymerase chain reaction) tests have been conducted in Virginia as of Wednesday, with a 3.4% positivity rate from tests over the last week, up from the 3.3% reported Tuesday for the previous seven days.

-282 people across Virginia were hospitalized as of Wednesday with confirmed or test-pending cases of COVID-19, down from 326 Tuesday.
-106,532 COVID patients have been released from hospitals in Virginia since the beginning of the pandemic.
+241 people across Virginia were hospitalized as of Wednesday with confirmed or test-pending cases of COVID-19, up from 226 Tuesday.
+107,322 COVID patients have been released from hospitals in Virginia since the beginning of the pandemic.
 That’s according to the Virginia Hospital and Healthcare Association, which gets a daily report from hospitals around the commonwealth.

 The hospital numbers are different from those reported by VDH, which only gathers hospitalization status at the time each case is investigated by VDH and is an under-representation of Virginia hospitalizations.